ijashuzain/arch_generator/README.md

 ## Usage

+## 1. DDD (Domain Driven Design)

 To generate the boilerplate code for your project, run the following command:

 ```dart
 dart pub run arch_generator --ddd build
 ```

-This command will create a new folder structure and files for the DDD architecture, including support for `freezed` and `bloc` state management.
-You can replace `bloc` with `provider` if you prefer using the `provider` state management package.
+This command will create a new folder structure and files for the DDD architecture.

 ## Folder Structure